Reef Nutrition Tigger-Pods® - 6 oz.

 What you will need for Culturing in a Stand Alone Container

 - Small air pump, air stone, and airline tubing.
+You can also use rigid airline without an air stone.
+Very light aeration is adequate.

 Directions for Culturing in a Stand Alone Container